Dheatly23/godot-wasm/README.md

 I published this as my future portfolio on my coding adventure.
 This is my hobby project, developed over 6 months now.
 It has gone through a _lot_ of changes.
-And with Godot 4 on horizon, i _might_ port it to the next version (if and when rust bindings is finalized).

 For the Godot 3 version, check out branch `gdnative`.
-There is also a `gdextension` branch that tracks interim porting to GDExtension.

 ## ⚠ WARNING!
 Very Beta! ⚠
 **This repository is changing rapidly.** And since i don't really like